-First, as to water quality, the Swan Creek watershed was shown to be transporting large amounts of nitrogen and phosphorus to the Chesapeake Bay when compared to other watersheds also draining to the Chesapeake Bay in Maryland.
-Water quality was also being affected by high soil erodibility and an insufficiency of riparian buffers around streams in the Swan Creek watershed.
-The Swan Creek watershed was found to have an average soil erodibility factor (K) of 0.33, suggesting that control of soil erosion is particularly important.
-A value greater than 0.275 was considered a likely factor for water quality problems.
+First, with respect to water quality, the Swan Creek watershed was shown to be transporting large amounts of nitrogen and phosphorus to the Chesapeake Bay when compared to other Maryland watersheds that drain into the Bay.
+Water quality was also being affected by high soil erodibility and an insufficiency of riparian buffers around streams in the watershed.
+More specifically, the Swan Creek watershed was found to have an average soil erodibility factor (K) of 0.33, suggesting that control of soil erosion is particularly important; a K value greater than 0.275 was considered a likely factor for water quality problems.
 Approximately 28 percent of streams in the watershed lacked a riparian buffer.

 The landscape indicator included the percent of impervious surface.
 Impervious surfaces were found to cover 14.2 percent of the Swan Creek watershed; this percentage indicated that average watershed conditions measured by impervious coverage in the Swan Creek watershed are worse than the statewide benchmark.
-The Characterization Report also indicated that a quarter of the Swan Creek watershed was listed as a "Priority Funding Areas" under Maryland's Smart Growth program, where state funding for infrastructure may be available to support development and redevelopment.
+The Characterization Report also indicated that a quarter of the Swan Creek watershed was listed as a "Priority Funding Area" under Maryland's Smart Growth program, where State funding for infrastructure may be available to support development and redevelopment.
 Further development in the Swan Creek watershed is expected to increase impervious surface coverage.

 The living resources indicator focused on the importance of habitat for sensitive species and fish movement within the Swan Creek watershed.
 The Characterization Report indicated that 44 acres of Wetlands of Special State Concern (WSSC) were located in the Swan Creek watershed.
-WSSC are wetlands identified as having sensitive species habitats that are in or near the wetland.
-Both the Swan and Gasheys Creek streams as well the Chesapeake Bay shore area are within the vicinity of these 44 acres.
-Likewise, the Oakington Road and Swan Harbor Farm Park communities are also within vicinity of the Swan Creek watershed's 44 acres of WSSC.
-Gashey's Creek is of particular importance as it was declared critical habitat for the federally endangered Maryland darter (Etheostoma sellare) in 1984.
-The

-Characterization Report also discusses how blockages in the watershed's streams can inhibit or prevent some fish species from moving up stream to otherwise viable habitat.
-The structural components of lakes, farm ponds, or drainage ditches are often a cause of these blockages (DNR, 2002a).
+WSSC are wetlands identified as having sensitive species habitat in or near the wetland.
+Both the Swan and Gasheys Creek streams as well the Chesapeake Bay shore area are within the vicinity of the 44 acres.
+Likewise, the Oakington Road and Swan Harbor Farm Park communities are also within the vicinity of the Swan Creek watershed's 44 acres of WSSC.
+Gasheys Creek is of particular importance as it was declared critical habitat for the federally endangered Maryland darter (Etheostoma sellare) in 1984.
+The Characterization Report also discusses how blockages in the watershed's streams can interfere with or prevent some fish species from moving upstream to otherwise viable habitat.
+The structural components of lakes, farm ponds, or drainage ditches can cause blockages (DNR, 2002a).